Paul grew up in the English Lake District town of Kendal, working for a time in one of the mint cake factories. He now lives in Florida

 Away from Cumbria, it is sometimes stocked in mountaineering shops as an energy food, because of its high glucose content.
 You can also buy it online (see below).

 I have done quite a bit of research on the best place to buy mint cake online.
-I was raised in Kendal and worked for a time at the Wilson's factory during the mid-1980s, but now live in Florida, where mint cake is virtually unheard of (no mountains!).
+I was raised in Kendal and worked for a time in one of the factories during the mid-1980s, but now live in Florida, where mint cake is virtually unheard of (no mountains!).

 © 2013 Paul Goodman